henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-18-multi sensor data fusion-hugh durrant Whyte.md

 ### 3.3 Non-linear Data Fusion Methods

 Bayes filter is mentioned.
-Listed particle-filter and the sum-of-gaussians method
+Listed particle-filter and the sum-of-gaussians (gaussian mixture) method.

 ### 3.4 Multi-Sensor Data Association

+The idea is to use the nomalized innovation distance.

 #### 3.4.1 The Nearest-Neighbour Standard Filter

+Match the closest one, not suitable for highly clustered detections.

 #### 3.4.2 The Probabilistic Data Association Filter

+Keep a mixture of all the observations within a certain range of the prediction to form a combined state and do the prediction again.

+The good thing is you are never wrong, but you are never right as well.

 #### 3.4.3 The Multiple Hypothesis Tracking (MHT) Filter

+Keep a hypothesis for all observations within certain range.
+Compute the likelihood and drop protential not good trackings.

 #### 3.4.4 Data Association in Track-to-Track Fusion

+Weighted average.

 #### 3.4.5 Maintaining and Managing Track Files

+Refer to other literature.

 ## Others